Amanda-cyber/Amanda-cyber/README.md

 - 👋 Hi, I’m @Amanda-cyber.
 Graduate of Computer Systems Engineering with MSc in Cyber Security and Penetration Testing
-- 👀 I’m skilled in Information Security, Cloud computing and Software Development...
+- 👀 I’m skilled in Information Security, Cloud computing and Software Development.
 - 🌱 My most recent employer is BAE Systems as SOC Analyst ...
 I am interested in secure system enforcement.
 - 📫 How to reach me?
 Drop a message here or email aokondu1@gmail.com
 <!---